jacques-dup/karchives/docs/geography/settlements/agaea/atenaa.md

 Inside lies the great halls and high court of the Holy Judicator and his enforcers.

 ### The Azure Blade Roadhouse
 The inn is a large timber and brick building, with several stained glass windows.
-Accomodations consist of several small rooms with beds and woolen mattresses.
+Accommodations consist of several small rooms with beds and woolen mattresses.
 A large private bathhouse is available to guests

 The innkeeper is a quick-witted male dwarf named Vali.
 He seems to know something about every noble house within fifty leagues.